 - A short-term payment plan known as a forbearance agreement

-If you are facing a situation in which you may be unable to make mortgage payments in the future, or if a foreclosure action has already been entered against you, contact a Morris County foreclosure lawyer at Ast & Schmidt, P.C. to assist you in evaluating your alternatives.
+If you are facing a situation in which you may be unable to make mortgage payments in the future, or if a foreclosure action has already been entered against you, contact a New Jersey foreclosure attorney today at Ast & Schmidt, P.C. to assist you in evaluating your alternatives.